ceedubs/unison-nix/README.md

   * [unison-lang.unison](https://marketplace.visualstudio.com/items?itemName=unison-lang.unison) – the official extension from the [Unison](https://www.unison-lang.org/) team, provides syntax highlighting and LSP support
   * [TomSherman.unison-ui](https://marketplace.visualstudio.com/items?itemName=TomSherman.unison-ui) – adds a codebase explorer sidebar
 * `overlay`: A nixpkgs overlay that adds the Unison packages in the relevant places (ex: `vim-unison` in `vimPlugins.vim-unison`)
-* `buildUnisonShareProject` a function for turning functions in a Unison Share project into executable derivations.
+* `buildShareProject` a function for turning functions in a Unison Share project into executable derivations.
   * See [unison-nix-snake](https://github.com/ceedubs/unison-nix-snake) for an example.
   * See [nix/build-share-project.nix](nix/build-share-project.nix) for documentation.
-* `buildUnisonFromTranscript` a lower-level function for turning a Unison transcript into an executable derivation.
+* `buildFromTranscript` a lower-level function for turning a Unison transcript into an executable derivation.
   * See [nix/build-from-transcript.nix](nix/build-from-transcript.nix) for documentation.

 In the future this repository would be a natural home for derivations for other Unison tools.